markd315/JSON-blockbuilder-frontend/README.md

 ### Example schema with apiCreationStrategy overrides.

 *Note that this example has no proper server, it is using a dummy api.
 Only the `employee` can ever return 200 because only the employee is supported by this dummy server.
-To see the example work by using mocked server responses, uncomment `index.html:166,171` and comment out `index.html:164,169` or checkout the `mockbadresponses` branch.*
+To see the example work by using mocked server responses, set `mockedResponses` to true in serverConfig.json*

 In our example, you can build a tree like `product > location > employee` by using the optional fields in the dropdowns.